 The most interesting part of the journey is the five switchbacks ('Z' reverse) and four complete loops including the Batasia loop, the hunting ground for the photo-shooters.

-Shorter trips between Darjeeling and Ghoom are mostly preferred by tourists as part of their sight seeing activity.
+Shorter trips between Darjeeling and Ghoom are mostly preferred by tourists as part of their sightseeing activity.
 This ride is commonly known as Toy Train Joy Ride.
-Mytourideas organise these joy rides for its guests as part of a tour package.
-The tour originates at Darjeeling station and there is a stop over at Batasia Loop.
-Batasia offers excellent view of Darjeeling town and there is also a war memorial in memory of Gorkha soldiers who fought in different wars.
+Mytourideas organize these joy rides for its guests as part of a tour package.
+The tour originates at Darjeeling station and there is a stopover at Batasia Loop.
+Batasia offers an excellent view of Darjeeling town and there is also a war memorial in memory of Gorkha soldiers who fought in different wars.
 This is an excellent place to view Mt.
 Kanchenjunga on a clear day.